polarby/render/README.md

 #### Custom Formats

-In case you want to export your rendering as a custom format, that is currently not supported by this plugin, but support by FFmpeg conversion, you can follow the instructions below to extend the format class:
+In case you want to export your rendering as a custom format, that is currently not supported by this plugin, but supported by FFmpeg conversion, you can follow the instructions below to extend the format class:

 [comment]: # (@formatter:off)